wardellbagby/lyricistant/README.md

 npm run lint
 ```

+## Installing
+Check the [releases page](https://github.com/wardellbagby/rhymer/releases) for releases.

+Note: Only the macOS version is officially supported and tested.
+Linux and Windows versions are available, but not currently officially supported.

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE.md) file for details